dotnet/csharpstandard/standard/expressions.md

 - If the `bool` value produced by the step above is `true`, then `x` is evaluated and the resulting reference becomes the result of the conditional expression.
 - Otherwise, `y` is evaluated and the resulting reference becomes the result of the conditional expression.

-If `ref` is not present:
-The second and third operands, `x` and `y`, of the `?:` operator control the type of the conditional expression.
+If `ref` is not present, the second and third operands, `x` and `y`, of the `?:` operator control the type of the conditional expression:

 - If `x` has type `X` and `y` has type `Y` then,
   - If `X` and `Y` are the same type, then this is the type of the conditional expression.